saildot4k/Crystal-Chip-R34-v3/readme.txt

 	- v12 and later no longer show MegaMemory Patcher option as Sony blocked it's use electrically for PSTwo Slims.

-	- V16-v18 is no properly identified in Console Information
+	- V16-v18 is now properly identified in Console Information

     To Do:
 	- Fix FW for running BM via USB/HDD specific firmware.
 Though do we want that?I think it to be too convoluted